ecmwf/anemoi-training/docs/user-guide/configuring.rst

  Configuring the Training
 ##########################

-Anemoi training is set up in a way that you should be able to modify key components of both the models and training without changing the code.
+Anemoi training is designed so you can adjust key parts of the models and training process without needing to modify the underlying code.

 A basic introduction to the configuration system is provided in the `getting started <start/hydra-intro>`_ section.
 This section will go